Home ยป Breakfast ยป Goetta Recipe

 • The first key to helping them keep shape is slicing them thickly (at least 1/2 inch thick).

-Keep in mind, after implementing each of these tips the patties still won’t be “firm” – they’re not supposed to be.
-Ignore the imperfections in shape or appearance, just shovel the goetta onto your fork and into your mouth and then chew it with complete satisfaction.
-Equipped with these 5 Keys To Goetta Success, it’s time to make some goetta!
+Keep in mind, after implementing each of these tips the patties still won’t be “firm” – they’re not supposed to be.ย Ignore the imperfections in shape or appearance, just shovel the goetta onto your fork and into your mouth and then chew it with complete satisfaction.ย Equipped with these 5 Keys To Goetta Success, it’s time to move on to the goetta recipe!

 Goetta Recipe